 Gheluvelt Sons of Rest Building

-The Sons of Rest building is located near the Splashpad and is available for hire at £10 per hour, if you would like to hire the building please complete the parks event enquiry form or telephone our customer service centre on 01905 722233.
+The Sons of Rest building is located near the Splashpad and is available for hire, if you would like to hire the building please complete the parks event enquiry form or telephone our customer service centre on 01905 722233.
 Rooms must be cleaned after use, full Terms & Conditions will be sent upon application.

 Formal and informal planting, Barbourne Brook, Pond, Mature trees, Native tree planting, Hedges, Wildflower grassland, Amenity grassland.